Pewejekubam/qbd-to-gnucash/prd/accounts/module-prd-accounts-v1.1.0.md

 ---

 ## 2. Scope
-- Covers parsing, mapping, and validating QBD account list exports (`!ACCNT` records embedded in `.IIF` files).
+- Covers mapping and validating `!ACCNT` records as dispatched by the core dispatcher.
 - Produces CSV outputs compatible with GnuCash’s import formats.
 - Enforces strict rules on account typing, placeholder accounts, and AR/AP account special handling.
 - Does not process transaction data or other QBD list types beyond accounts.